-What is the goal of Decentralized Finance?
-For starters, it’s not to replace the traditional system, it’s to make it better.
+What is the goal of decentralization and DeFi?
+For starters, it’s not to replace the traditional system.
+It is to make it better.
 One way to make the traditional system better is through ‘disintermediation.’

 What does ‘disintermediation’ mean in the financial world?
-Well, it simply means to make financial functions work without a lot of intermediaries charging unnecessary fees and increasing unnecessary friction.
+It simply means making financial functions work without a lot of intermediaries charging unnecessary fees and creating unnecessary friction.

-Now, where does tokenisation fit into the disintermediation in DeFi picture?
+Now, where does tokenization fit into the disintermediation in DeFi picture?
+And how does it contribute to DeFi coins?
 Well, tokenization allows a whole range of assets which previously could not be represented digitally to now, be put on the blockchain in electronic form.
 And it’s doesn’t just end with e-representation.
-A token can fit in so much information, information that is pertinent to both the issuing party and the investor who buys the token.
+A token can fit in so much information, information that is important to both the issuing party and the investor who buys the token.